+Wether you want a neck lift vs facelift can be determined through consultation.
 During your consultation, your plastic surgeon will help you determine which procedures are a good fit for your needs and goals.
 For example, you may schedule a consultation for a full facelift and then learn that another procedure like eyelid surgery or a brow lift is more aligned with your goals.

 In some cases, you may learn that a nonsurgical cosmetic procedure such as Profound® RF is a better fit for your goals.
 While a non-surgical procedure won’t offer the same results as a full facelift or neck lift, nonsurgical procedures can be great choices for some people.

 We at Charlotte Plastic Surgery have proudly served Charlotte, NC residents since 1951.
 We have a proven track record of helping people look their most confident and youthful.
 We blend deep expertise gained through experience with today’s hottest surgical and nonsurgical cosmetic procedures.

 Contact us today to schedule a consultation appointment.
 A smoother, more youthful-looking face or neck may be in your near future!